 Despite the challenges of an emotionally charged pre-teen and an emotionally charged young widow being thrown together, our year was filled with so many positive things!
 We fumbled our way through a comically ill-fated Thanksgiving and a fun Christmas celebration.
 The Kid even enjoyed her first haggis supper!
 Together, we enjoyed a variety of craft projects and outdoor adventures.
 We did some cooking and we introduced each other to our favourite things—from music and food to books and jokes.
 And we helped each other through the practicalities and emotional fears that came along with our moves, too.

 At the end of our year together, there were tears.
 So many tears!
 At the time, I wondered if that was it.
-The Kid was moving on to live with family on the other side of America and I would soon be returning to Scotland.
+The Kid was moving on to live with some of her family on the other side of America and I would soon be returning to Scotland.
 I wondered if I would ever hear from her again.
 I wondered how I would be able to find peace if I didn’t know that she was OK; that she was happy.
 But thanks to the glories of the Internet and the postal service, I know that The Kid is OK; I know she’s happy!
 We have kept in touch these past six years through Skype calls and letters and even Facebook!

-My life was forever changed six years ago, when I opened up my home—and my heart—to a young girl who needed me.
+My life was forever changed all those years ago, when I opened up my home—and my heart—to a young girl who needed me.
 The life that has followed has been filled with an amazing sense of joy, knowing that I was able to help The Kid when she needed me.
 But the biggest change in my life was the help that The Kid gave me.
 She helped me in ways that I can’t even explain.
 She made me stronger.
 She made me more confident.
 She made me happier.
 She made me more hopeful.
 And she made me love her.